hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

     Besu does not support
     [private key management](../../HowTo/Send-Transactions/Account-Management.md).

-### Try sending a transaction from an account not in the accounts permission list
+### Try sending a transaction from an account not in the accounts allowlist

 Import the last account from the genesis file into MetaMask and try to send a transactions, as described in [Private Network Example Tutorial]: